 When permit applications open early March 2024 they will have the full requirements listed to apply.
 Generally, you need 2-3 acres of land or at least 50m from any house.
 If you can’t satisfy all requirements, that doesn’t necessarily mean you will not get a permit.
 Call us on 0429640715 and we can assist you.

-– Yes, you can nominate another property, provided you have consent from the landowner.
+Yes, you can nominate another property, provided you have consent from the landowner.

-– Yes, this mostly applies to needing 100m from spectators fallout requirement for rockets.
+Yes, this mostly applies to needing 100m from spectators fallout requirement for rockets.
 You may still be able to get a permit as long as they give you permission.

 – No, you need a permit for ALL fireworks.

-– Sorry, no we dont.
+Sorry, no we dont.

-– YES, for Cracker Night and NYE Displays only, we will issue a public notice in your locally distributed newspaper which will alert government agencies (Police Fire and Municipal Council).
+YES, for Cracker Night and NYE Displays only, we will issue a public notice in your locally distributed newspaper which will alert government agencies (Police Fire and Municipal Council).
 However, you need to complete the rest of the notifications yourself as per Part 4, Section 7 of the Permit form.
 Permits have a special condition that requires you to notify your neighbours at least 7 days prior to Cracker Night, and we strongly support this download our template HERE

-– Yes they will and it's likely to be accepted.
-You will most likely have a further requirement added to your permit.
+Depending you location, some of these above further requirements may be added to your permit.
 They may also want to know more about extra precautions you might take in regards to potential fire prevention such as monitoring winds conditions, fireworks as far away as possible from the forest, fire extinguishing equipment, etc.